 At the end of week four, repeat the opening assessment:

-Compare to your week one numbers.
+Compare to week one numbers.
 Most people see movement in one or two areas and flat or regressed results in the third.
-That tells you exactly where to focus the next 30 days.
+That tells exactly where to focus the next 30 days.

 The goal of the first 30 days is not transformation.
 It is installing the process of deliberate design: audit honestly, install a small number of high-leverage defaults, measure, and iterate.
+Compounding works the same way in life as it does in business, investing, and skill-building.
 The compounding happens in months three, six, and twelve — not week four.

 Tools Worth Your Attention